|Daniel S. Weller|

 My curriculum vitae is available here.

-- Medical imaging, especially magnetic resonance imaging (MRI)
+- Biomedical imaging, especially magnetic resonance imaging (MRI) and light microscopy

-- Signal processing and estimation, especially nonideal sampling and reconstruction
+- Signal processing and estimation methods for model-based and data-driven reconstruction

 Education and Outreach